-Danny Rose has talked up Tottenham’s ability to win ugly ahead of their Champions League clash with Barcelona, but it would take something spectacularly dissonant for Spurs to match the horrendously foul scenes that marked this fixture back in 1982.
+There will inevitably need to be something ugly about Tottenham’s performance if they’re to grab a vital victory against Barcelona in Tuesday’s Champions League clash, but it would take something spectacularly dissonant for Spurs to match the foul scenes that marked a meeting between both sides back in 1982.

 Barcelona may be famed as a factory of the finest tiki-taka, and Pep Guardiola’s team may stand proud in the history books as the most aesthetically pleasing, technically poetic club side of all time, but 36 years ago they left White Hart Lane with a completely different reputation.